0-don/clippy/README.md

 #### note

-Tested on Linux(x11), Windows
+Tested on Linux(x11), Windows, Mac (hotkeys needs to be changed in settings)
-on Mac still lots of issues with hotkeys you probably need to change the hotkey